Parametrization of subgrid scales in long-term simulations of the shallow-water equations using machine learning and convex limiting: Numerical results

 Figure \ref{fig:spectra_amplitude} depicts energy spectra for $h$ and $q$ in simulations with $N_c=128$ and $A=0.1$, $0.12$, and $0.14$.
 Energy spectra computed from the NN reduced model represent a considerable improvement over coarse LLF discretization, indicating that the neural network effectively reconstructs the subgrid contributions.
 The NN reduced model maintains fidelity for a wide range of forcing amplitudes, demonstrating robustness in capturing the small-scale energy dynamics.
 These results suggest that the NN model can generalize well across varying amplitudes and recover fine-scale structures without retraining.

 To further assess the performance of the NN reduced model, we compare individual solutions computed from the DNS and NN-256 with the same initial condition and forcing realization.
-We plot snapshots for $h(x,t)$ at four paricular times $t=198$, $209$, and $334$ in Figure \ref{fig:nn256_snapshots}.
+We plot snapshots for $h(x,t)$ at times $t=198$, $209$, and $334$ in Figure \ref{fig:nn256_snapshots}.
 These snapshots correspond to stages where the flow exhibits strong nonlinear behavior, including the steepening of hydraulic jumps and sharp transitions in the free surface.
 Solutions of the NN reduced model exhibit strong spurious oscillations near shocks.
+This indicates that the neural network does not reproduce fluxes at discontinuities with the same accuracy as in smooth regions.
+Since it is known that neural networks perform well when approximating continuous functions \cite{Cybenko1989, Hornik1989}, it is not surprising that the quality of the NN approximation for fluxes diminishes near shocks because the fluxes are also discontinuous at that point.
+In addition, filtering of the training data (Section \ref{sec:net}) can also contribute to the discrepancies of subgrid flux estimation by the NN at the shock, since the filtered dataset does not contain data with very high gradients.
 To alleviate these oscillations, we apply the MCL limiter to the nonlinear fluxes generated by the neural network, as discussed in section \ref{sec:MCL}.
 The left and right parts of the Figure \ref{fig:nn256_snapshots} depict snapshots without and with the MCL, respectively.
 We also performed simulations of the NN reduced model with $N_c=128$ (see \cite{amranmojamder2026} for details).
 The overall performance of the NN reduced model with $N_c=128$ is similar with the results for NN-256, except that NN-128 is more diffusive near shocks and does reproduce sharp gradients as well as NN-256, as is evident from the plot of the spectrum in Figure \ref{fig:energy_spectra}.
 The energy spectra for both $h$ and $q$ are not affected by the MCL and are therefore not shown for brevity.